 All other Bodies shall have such Members as their Parent Body shall determine, as detailed in their Terms of Reference, but a Delegated Body must have a minimum of five Voting Members.

-All Members of a Body shall be Voting Members unless (in the case of non-Councillors) the Council or the Body’s Terms of Reference determine otherwise.
+As detailed in the Standing Orders, a non-Councillor appointed to a Committee or Sub-Committee may not be a Voting Member of that Body, unless the vote is in respect of one of the functions set out in s13(4)(g) of the 1989 Act.
+Subject to this, all Members of a Body shall be Voting Members unless (in the case of non-Councillors) the Council or the Body’s Terms of Reference determine otherwise.

 Chairmen